fruxefarms/FruxePi/docs/headless_rpi.md

 ## Install docker-compose

-Lastly, we will install docker-compose which is a tool for defining and running multi-container Docker applications.
+Install docker-compose which is a tool for defining and running multi-container Docker applications.

 Install the python-pip repository: